Yes, our non-prescription computer glasses are perfect for people who've never worn glasses before, or aren't short/long sighted.

 No need to worry!
 Sometimes, opticians will omit this from a prescription to make it more difficult for you to buy online (terrible, right?).

-Or else, simply get a friend to hold a ruler to your brow.
+Simply get a friend to hold a ruler to your brow.
 Measure the distance in millimetres between the centre of both pupils.
 The average is around 63mm, but it can be higher or lower.